Ace-c/hyprenv/README.md

 > [!TIP]
 > If you want to Install different themes, then you have to do changes in script file located in `~/.config/hypr/scripts/`
 >
-> Edit `switch4.sh` script file to change vs-code themes
+> Visual-studio-code Themes are in `switch4.sh` script file
 >
-> Edit `switch7.sh` to change Firefox and Neovim theme
+> Firefox & Neovim Themes are in `switch7.sh` script file

 ## Visual studio code :
 - [ ] Dracula Clean